dwoodjr/drexel-perforce/src/site/notes/Drexel Perforce/Getting Started/First Steps in Perforce.md

 1. **Enable .p4ignore Support**:
    - Open Command Prompt as administrator
    - Type `setx P4IGNORE .p4ignore` and press Enter

+	- **Alternative Method: Edit System Environment Variables**:
+	  - Search your computer for an option to 'Edit the system environment variables'
+	  - Under 'System variables', click 'New'
+	  - For 'Variable name', enter `P4IGNORE`
+	  - For 'Variable value', enter `.p4ignore`
+	  - Click 'OK' on all windows to save the changes
+	  - Restart any open command prompts or applications for the change to take effect

 2. **Create a .p4ignore File**:
    - In your workspace root, create a file named `.p4ignore`